Funding, payments and learner fees – DQ7+

 For further information see the DQ7+ funding conditions for the relevant year.

-For more information on the calculation of funding wash-ups including methodology and technical specifications from the relevant year, see Funding wash-ups by year.
+For the calculation of funding wash-ups see the methodology and technical specifications from the relevant year.
+The most recent information is at the top.

 Suspending or revoking funding